Edited by: Keri Stooksbury

 Let’s talk through a couple of examples.

-- If you’re in situation 1 above and are waiting for your desired award flight for 2 people, you’ll click At least and choose 2 for your availability quantity.
+- If you haven’t found enough seats for what you need, create an alert with At least and choose 2 (or the number of people you’re traveling with) for your availability quantity.
 This will notify you via email when there are 2 seats available on your flight.

-If you want to set a generic flight alert without having to perform an award or upgrade search, we’ll show you how here.
+If you want to set a generic flight alert without performing an award or upgrade search, we’ll show you how here.

-If you’ve searched for award availability already and you’d like to see the available seat map, ExpertFlyer makes that easy too.
-Simply navigate to the right side of the screen on your flight results just like we did with flight alerts.
+If you’ve searched for award availability already and want to see the available seat map, ExpertFlyer makes that easy, too.
+Click on the chair icon to the right side of the search results.
+You can view the seat map of flights with and without available seats:

-Instead of clicking the exclamation mark button, you’ll want to click the button that looks like a chair or seat.
-After clicking that, a dialog box will pop up and you can select the cabin(s) you want to see the seat maps for.
+After clicking the chair button, a dialog box will pop up, asking you to select the cabin(s) you want to see the seat maps for:

 After clicking Search Seat Map, a display page similar to the following will show:

 The legend is located at the top, and you can use this to determine if your “favorite” seat is already reserved.
-Furthermore, you’ll be able to view the aircraft that will be operated on your specific flight.
+Furthermore, you can view the aircraft type for this flight.

-If you want to perform a seat map search without first searching for award and upgrade availability, you can do so as follows:
+If you want to perform a seat map search without first searching for award and upgrade availability, you can do so from the home screen:

 Another benefit of ExpertFlyer is seat alerts, which you can use similarly to flight availability alerts.
 These seat alerts will instantly notify you via email when your desired seat is available.
 There are many cases when this would be useful.